bookwyrm-social/documentation/content/contributing/translation.md

 ## Gender-neutral language

-Wherever possible, BookWyrm translations should use gender-neutral language, even when the default for a language to default to male as a neutral gender or use something similar to "he/she."
+Wherever possible, BookWyrm translations should use gender-neutral language.
+This applies even if a language defaults to male as a neutral gender, or if it uses something similar to "he/she".
 It's also important for translations to be clear, concise, and legible to a screen reader, and sometimes these goals are in conflict; there isn't a perfect, one-size-fits all answer, and the solution depends on the language.

 As a guiding principal, try to place a higher value on inclusive and gender-neutral language than on formal correctness or officially approved style guides.
 In English, for example, many formal style guides require a singular "she" or "he" pronoun to be used when referring to an individual, but it would be better in BookWyrm to use the gender-neutral singular "they" instead.